ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 There is no High-Availability member until the promotion task completes.
 Likewise, if you have selected to have an initial backup, no backup exists until the second point completes or a manual backup is created.
 {: note}

-### Upgrading while Promoting
+### Upgrading while promoting
 {: #read-only-replica-upgrading-promoting}

 If you need to upgrade to a new major version of the database, you can do so when promoting a read-only replica to a stand-alone deployment.
-For more information, see [Upgrading to a New Major Version](/docs/databases-for-postgresql?topic=databases-for-postgresql-upgrading).
+For more information, see [Upgrading to a new major version](/docs/databases-for-postgresql?topic=databases-for-postgresql-upgrading).

-## Read-only Replica Considerations
+## Read-only replica considerations
 {: #read-only-replicas-consider}

 - The read-only replica can exist in the same region as the source formation or in different one, enabling your data to be replicated across regions.